Registration Help and FAQs

 Is the RISD Store open for purchasing supplies for my online course?

-Although the RISD Store is not physically open for in-person sales, required supplies for your course may be available for purchase, including the option for direct shipment.
+Required supplies for your course may be available for purchase, including the option for direct shipment.
 Visit the RISD Store website for more information.

 Will I need a computer to take a RISD CE online course?